drmikehenry/install-linux/install-linux.md

 - Right-click on the System Tray | Configure System Tray.
 This is difficult because most of the tray's area is covered with "entries" (like Klipper's icon).
-Try right-clicking at the edge of the System Tray (between the tray and the clock, for example).
+Try right-clicking below the little black triangle that shows the hidden tray items, or failing that try clicking at the edge of the System Tray (between the tray and the clock, for example).

 - Entries | System Services | Clipboard, choose `Disabled`.